Table of Contents

 Byron’s appearance on QVC, which Lori arranged, increased his company’s interest more than Byron had imagined.
 He quickly sold out of his QVC stock within the first twenty minutes, with sales averaging more than $25,000 per minute.

 CordaRoy’s began in Byron’s garage, where he made just five bean bags a day, but in 2018, the company has grown tremendously and has come a long way since then.
+The business now operates its production plant, which is 90,000 square feet, and a showroom of 8,000 square feet.

+You can buy CordaRoy beanbag chairs from retailers, Big Box Stores, Ace Hardware, and Bed Bath and Beyond.
 The company offers designer covers, customizable designs, and a lifetime guarantee on all its products.

 The business sector appears to be more successful than ever this year.
 Cordaroy’s Facebook page indicates that their queen-size bean bags are on backorder, but many other sizes are still available.

+Customers are delighted with the product, as over 200 reviews on Amazon have given it a rating of four or five stars.
 You can keep up with the company by following its Facebook page or Twitter account (@CordaRoy’s).

+CordaRoy’s website crashed and was unavailable for 2 days due to the high volume of traffic that flooded the website after Byron appeared on Shark Tank.
 After only three years, CordaRoys has completely cornered the market on beanbags.
 They can be purchased in various locations, including QVC, Amazon, Walmart, and the CordaRoys website.

-Bean Bag Styled Chair to Bed models by CordaRoy is now available on Amazon, and customers may take advantage of free two-day shipping on these items.
+CordaRoys are available in various sizes, styles, and materials, including chenille, faux leather, velvety microsuede, and corduroy.
+Bean Bag Styled Chair to Bed models by CordaRoy are now available on Amazon, and customers may take advantage of free two-day shipping on these items.

 After appearing on Beyond the Tank, Byron’s deal with Costco put his wares on their shelves throughout the country.
+In that year, CordaRoy’s lifetime sales reached $10 million.
+CordaRoy’s is still in business and thriving, with an annual revenue of $5 Million.

 Cordaroys is leading the beanbag market after only three years.
-You can buy them in various places, including QVC, Amazon, Walmart, and the CordaRoys website.
+You can buy them anywhere, including QVC, Amazon, Walmart, and the CordaRoys website.
+CordaRoys are available in various sizes, styles, and materials, including chenille, faux leather, velvety microsuede, and corduroy.